Bryan-tec/actions-1/README.md

 # actions-1

-This is a test repository for some testing regarding GitHub Actions, related to the creations of a workflow, following the CI/CD process
+This is a test repository for some testing regarding GitHub Actions, related to the creations of a workflow, following the CI/CD process.
+Course GitHub Actions - Kodekloud